 At Catherine McAuley College we recognise that learning to play a musical instrument is a valuable activity in any student's development.
 Aside from the pleasure of playing, extensive research shows it is beneficial in the areas of reasoning ability, problem-solving skills, mathematics and language, memory capacity, self-confidence and self-discipline, and social and teamwork skills.

-The College provides a high-quality instrumental music education, accessible to all families.
-Every Year 7 student begins their studies in music with an intensive practical program including learning an instrument and taking part in class ensembles.
+The College provides a high-quality instrumental music program, accessible to all families.
+Every Year 7 student begins their studies in music with an intensive practical program including learning an instrument and participating in class ensembles.

-Learning an instrument beyond Year 7 is a co-curricular activity providing small-group tuition and large ensemble experiences.
+Learning an instrument beyond Year 7 is a co-curricular activity, providing small-group tuition and large ensemble experiences.
 Instruments include saxophone, percussion, trumpet, flute, euphonium, guitar, trombone, clarinet, piano and voice.
+Student’s have a range of opportunities to showcase and develop their musical talents through instrumental ensembles, Stage and Concert Bands, Choirs and Rock Bands.